PlaidCloud/website/content/en/docs/reference/glossary/approver.md

 date: 2018-04-12
 full_link:
 short_description: >
-  A person who can review and approve Kubernetes code contributions.
+  A person who can review and approve PlaidCloud code contributions.

 aka:
 tags:
 - community
 ---
- A person who can review and approve Kubernetes code contributions.
+ A person who can review and approve PlaidCloud code contributions.

 <!--more-->